iv-org/smart-ipv6-rotator/README.md

   - requests

 # How to setup (very simple tutorial for the moment)
-1. Git clone the repository somewhere
+1. Git clone the repository somewhere.
-2. Copy the file `config.py.example` to `config.py`.
-3. Change the `ipv6_subnet` to your IPv6 subnet.
+2. Change the `ipv6_subnet` to your IPv6 subnet.
 If you do not know it, you can use a tool like http://www.gestioip.net/cgi-bin/subnet_calculator.cgi
-4. Run once the script using `sudo python smart-ipv6-rotator.py run`
+3. Run once the script using `sudo python smart-ipv6-rotator.py run --ipv6range=YOURIPV6SUBNET/64`
-5. If everything went well then configure a cron for periodically rotate your IPv6 range.
+4. If everything went well then configure a cron for periodically rotate your IPv6 range.
    Twice a day (noon and midnight) is enough for YouTube servers.
 Also at the reboot of the server!

 # How to clean the configuration done by the script